speckhoiler/galagino/README.md

 * Use a soldering iron to connect the wires from the CYD.
 Connect them like in the schematics.
 ![Schematics](schematics/GalaginoWiringDiagram.png)

-* Use cable ties and two srews to fix the CYD on the front of the cabinet.
+* Use cable ties and two srews to fix the CYD on the front of the cabinet - it fits perfectly.
 ![CabinetBack](images/galagino_cabinet_back.jpg)

 ## Software

-Like in the original from Till Harbaum's Galaga emulator, donwload these files:
+Like in the original from Till Harbaum's Galaga emulator, download these files:

 * The [Galagino specific code](source/) contained in this repository
 * A [Z80 software emulation](https://fms.komkon.org/EMUL8/Z80-081707.zip) by [Marat Fayzullin](https://fms.komkon.org/)